darktable-org/dtdocs/content/module-reference/processing-modules/color-equalizer.md

 This module works in darktable's UCS 22 color space.

-he entire hue range is represented as a curve with eight overlapping sections divided by eight fixed nodes.
+The entire hue range is represented as a curve with eight overlapping sections divided by eight fixed nodes.
 Choose whether you wish to adjust (select) pixels based on their hue, saturation, and brightness.
 You can then use the equalizer interface nodes, on their respective tabs, to adjust the hue, saturation, and brightness of ranges of pixels selected via this method.

-The distances between nodes cannot be changed but all nodes together can be moved by +/- 23 degrees along the color wheel using the node placement slider.
+The distances between nodes cannot be changed but all nodes together can be moved by +/- 23 degrees along the color wheel using the node placement slider, allowing you to fine-tune the selection of a specific color.

 ---